wlillisdev/hiking-hub/README.md

 ![Home page Quizz Master](assets/readme/image-home-new.png)

-This website is designed for Hiking.
+This website is designed for Hiking Hub.
 Their aim is to become the trusted and go to blog for everything to do with hiking in ireland.

 # Aim of Website

-The goal of the website is to create a trustworthy  online resource for users from all over the world to play quizzes & learn interesting  facts.
-Currently there are 4 main quiz topics.
+The goal of the website is to create an active and vibrant hiking community.
+It will provide a platform where users can post thier latests hiking adventuers.
+And for other users to interact and discuss diffrent hikes get hints and tips and find hidden gems of hikes and trails all over Ireland.

-- ### Triva
-- ### Sport
-- ### Film
-- ### Music

-Each quiz has multiple choice answers giving the user a choice  of 3 answers for each question.
-With the aim of retaining the user on the website as long as possible.
-The user is also given the answers after the quiz so they can see where they went wrong and build a level of trust between the user and the site.
-The site will be targeted toward  Adults initally, but with the aim to also build out children’s quizzes and more interactivity at a later stage.

 # User Stories